purescript/documentation/language/Differences-from-Haskell.md

 main :: IO ()
 ```

-In PureScript the it's like this:
+In PureScript you would write it like this:

 ``` purescript
 main :: Effect Unit